craffel/craffel.github.io/blog/src/content/reviewing.rst

 The authors provide some simple theoretical justification and a series of clever experiments to show that adversarial divergences can encode and learn task-specific structure, which covers the second criterion.
 Finally, I personally found the paper understandable and well-written, but you'll have to decide for yourself!

-*Thanks to Catherine Olsson, Martin Abadi, and  Ishaan Gulrajani for their comments and feedback on a draft version of this blog post.*
+*Thanks to Catherine Olsson, Martin Abadi, and Ishaan Gulrajani for their comments and feedback on a draft version of this blog post.
+Thanks also to Vincent Lostanlen for pointing out that I initially failed to address reproducibility as a criterion.*